Panania

 AreaSearch assessment of residential approval activity sees Panania among the top 30% of areas assessed nationwide

-Over these five financial years (FY-21 to FY-25), on average, only 0.8 people per year moved to the area for each dwelling built, indicating that supply is meeting or surpassing demand and providing greater buyer choice while supporting potential population growth above projections.
-The average construction value of new dwellings is $471,000, suggesting developers are focusing on the premium market with high-end developments.
-Compared to Greater Sydney, Panania records somewhat elevated construction activity, at 33.0% above the regional average per person over the five-year period from FY-21 to FY-25.
+This indicates that supply is meeting or surpassing demand, offering greater buyer choice and supporting potential population growth above projections.
+The average expected construction cost value of new dwellings is $471,000, suggesting developers are focusing on the premium market with high-end developments.
+Compared to Greater Sydney, Panania records somewhat elevated construction levels, at 33.0% above the regional average per person over the five-year period.
 This maintains good buyer choice while supporting existing property values.
-New development in Panania consists of 28.0% detached dwellings and 72.0% attached dwellings, reflecting a skew towards compact living that offers affordable entry pathways and attracts downsizers, investors, and first-time purchasers.
+New development consists of 28.0% detached dwellings and 72.0% attached dwellings, reflecting a skew towards compact living that offers affordable entry pathways and attracts downsizers, investors, and first-time purchasers.

-This represents a considerable change from the current housing mix (currently 71.0% houses), likely due to reduced availability of development sites and shifting lifestyle demands and affordability requirements.
-With around 133 people per approval, Panania reflects a developing area.
-Looking ahead, based on the latest AreaSearch quarterly estimate, Panania is expected to grow by 491 residents through to 2041.
+This represents a considerable change from the current housing mix, which is currently 71.0% houses.
+Panania reflects a developing area, with around 133 people per approval.
+Looking ahead, Panania is expected to grow by 486 residents through to 2041, according to the latest AreaSearch quarterly estimate.
 At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development